The don’t-miss days of summer

 If you’re trying to decide when to schedule a vacation to the Flathead Valley or Glacier National Park, consider this short list of don’t-miss events to anchor your visit.

 No matter what else you do during your day here, relax and enjoy the heartfelt sounds of the Glacier Symphony.
-July 7, 2018, the Symphony Night at Rebecca Farm features light classical overtures and favorite movie scores from the Lord of the Rings, Dances with the Wolves, The Cowboys and West Side Story performed live and under the stars — a most memorable way to enjoy some favorite movies.
+The symphony's Concert at Rebecca Farm in early July features light classical overtures and favorite movie scores performed live and under the stars — a most memorable way to enjoy some remarkable music.

-The symphony’s Festival Amadeus is Montana’s only week-long summer classical music festival, running August 6 – 10, 2018, and featuring an array of renown artists and a range of gorgeous classical music at locations across the Flathead Valley.
+The symphony’s Festival Amadeus is Montana's only week-long summer classical music festival takes place in early August and features an array of renowned artists and a range of gorgeous classical music at locations across the Flathead Valley.

 A celebration of harmony and partnership between horse and rider, The Event at Rebecca Farm is renowned as the biggest English-style horse riding competition in the United States.
 The Event celebrates the sport of “eventing,” described as an equestrian triathlon with historic military ties meant to replicate what a horse and rider would go through in the cavalry.
 This four-day, free-admission extravaganza features more than 450 competitors, 350 volunteers and over 20,000 spectators, all of whom come to experience the best in equestrian elegance and excitement — topped off by a heart-pounding cross-country competition.

 August 13 – 17, 2019